pravega/pravega-operator/README.md

 - **[TIER2_NAME]** is the longtermStorage `PersistentVolumeClaim` name. `pravega-tier2` if you created the PVC above.

-Check out the [Pravega Helm Chart](charts/pravega) for more a complete list of installation parameters.
+Check out the [Pravega Helm Chart](charts/pravega) for the complete list of configurable parameters.

 Verify that the cluster instances and its components are being created.